MJWootton-Research/Macchiato/README.md

 The flag `-s` or `--start` can be used to offset the labels used for each simulation.
 For example, if unset, simulations are labelled 1, 2, 3, *etc*.
 With a value of 10, this becomes 11, 12, 13, *etc*.

 By default, the results from each simulation are stored in separate files.
 However, for some systems it is preferable to concatenate these in to a single file for each of the three types of data produced.
 This is achieved with the flag `-c` or `--concatenate`.
+The flags `-P`, `-T`, and `-F`, or `--notransfile`, `--nofirefile`, `--noplacesfile`, can be used to suppress output of each of the file categories.

 The help text is displayed by: